unitymakesus/unity-team-handbook/source/workers/sick-safe-leave.md

 Sick or safe time can be used for:

 1. The team member's own illness, injury, or medical condition;
-2. The team member's need to obtain diagnosis or treatment or preventive care (i.e., doctor’s appointments);
+2. The team member's need to obtain diagnosis or treatment or preventive care (i.e., doctor's appointments);
 3. The team member's need to care for a family member for reasons covered by Nos.
 (1) and (2), above;
 4. An absence resulting from the team member or a family member becoming a victim of stalking, domestic violence, or sexual abuse.